Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: The Model

 \section{The Model}

+The system of structural equations in the model are represented in the DAG of Fig 1 where, for simplicity, we have collapsed $S^m,\:S^f$ into the single node $S^p$ which has the same parents and descendants; in addition, there is an arrow from $S^m$ to $S^f$ to account for assortative mating.

-We estimate a system of equations which is an extended and highly complex version of \eqref{eq1} and \eqref{eq2}; because of its complexity, it is convenient to summarize the basic features of the model in table \ref{Tmod} below where, for each variable in the DAG we give the number of categories, the type of logit ($g$ for global and $a$ for adjacent) and the list of parents.
+Additional features of the model are summarized in table \ref{Tmod} below where, for each variable in the DAG we give the number of categories and the type of logit ($g$ for global and $a$ for adjacent); whenever a node has two or more parents, their effects are assumed to be additive on the corresponding logit scale.

-Note that there is an arrow from $S^m$ to $S^f$ to account for assortative mating.
-In the fitted model the dependence of each node on its parents is assumed linear on the appropriate logit link transformation.
-In particular, because all observable variables in the system are naturally ordered, we use cumulative (or `global') logits.
-The levels of unobservable variables, instead, are assumed to correspond to unordered qualitative types, so we use adjacent logits .
+Because all observable variables in the system are naturally ordered, we use cumulative (or `global') logits; a cumulative logit could also be appropriate for $S^c$, the educational achievement of the child, however, a global link seemed to provide a substantially better fit.
+The levels of unobservable variables, instead, are assumed to correspond to unordered qualitative types, so we use adjacent logits.
 Separate models were fitted for daughters and sons to account for gender effects.